physiozoo/physiozoo.github.io/docs/sections/tutorials/pz_installation.rst

 .. image:: ../../_static/installation_s5.png

 6)	The installation will start.
 Wait until it is finished.
-Note that this might take some time.
+Note that this might take quite some time.

 .. image:: ../../_static/installation_s6.png